 - A study to develop methods to elicit health state values from the general public in the United Arab Emirates.
 This project was conducted in collaboration with local academics and the pharmaceutical industry.

 Koonal has a BA in Economics and Philosophy from the University of Nottingham, and an MSc (with distinction) in Health Economics from the University of York, and a PhD in Health Economics from University of Sheffield.
 Prior to joining OHE in 2008, he was a Business Analyst at Capital One in Nottingham.
-Koonal is a member of the EuroQol Group, and currently serves as co-chair of the Group’s Scientific Plenary Meeting, an annual conference.
+He is a member of the EuroQol Group, and currently serves on the Group’s Executive Committee.
+Between 2016 and 2018 he was co-chair of the EuroQol Group Scientific Plenary Meeting, an annual conference.